thesinghsec/GOAD-on-VMware-for-Windows-Setup-Guide/README.md

   ## Acknowledgments
 - Special thanks to the creators of [GOAD](https://github.com/Orange-Cyberdefense/GOAD) for their incredible work in providing a hands-on learning platform for Active Directory security.

+### If you encounter any issues during the installation process, feel free to reach out to [ME](www.linkedin.com/in/bikramjeetx), I'll be happy to help .